Sankurathri Foundation

-Sankurathri Foundation (SF) was established in 1989 by Dr. Chandra Sekhar Sankurathri in memory of his wife Manjari, son Kiran and daughter Sarada, who died in the bombing of Air India Flight 182 off the coast of Ireland on 23 June 1985.
+Sankurathri Foundation (SF) was established in 1989 by Dr. Chandra Sekhar Sankurathri, a Padma Shri Awardee, in memory of his wife Manjari, son Kiran and daughter Sarada, who died in the bombing of Air India Flight 182 off the coast of Ireland on 23 June 1985.

 ChandraSekhar Sankurathri

 Chandrasekhar Sankurathri was born to Appala Narasayya Naidu Sankurathri and Ramayamma Sankurathri on 20 November 1943 at Singarayakonda, Andhra Pradesh, India.
 He is the youngest of eight.
 He attended Municipal High School at Rajahmundry, East Godavari District, Andhra University, Waltair, Memorial University of Newfoundland, Canada and University of Alberta, Canada.

 Chandrasekhar Sankurathri was working as a scientific evaluator with Health Canada in Ottawa and also as a visiting scientist for the Ministry of Fisheries, in Canada and a scientific evaluator for Canada's Ministry of Health.

 Personal life

 Chandrasekhar Sankurathri married Manjari on 13-05-1975 at Kakinada, India.
 Together they had a son, Srikiran, and a daughter, Sarada.
 Manjari, Srikiran and Sarada were killed in the Air India Flight 182 bombing on 23 June 1985 off the coast of Ireland.